objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ## The Beacon Leaderboard

-The Beacon Leaderboard would simply show the players who were most successful at collecting beacons and highlight the ones they had claimed.
+The Beacon Leaderboard shows the players who were most successful at collecting beacons and highlight the ones they had claimed.

-Looking at the source code you will find `drawBeaconLeaders()` which expects the `data` argument containg the most recent group of barscore leaders.
+Looking at the source code you will find `drawBeaconLeaders()` which expects the `data` argument containg the most recent group of barscore leaders. `data.claimLeaders` is an Array containing our beacon claim leaders.

+Our first task is to again bind DOM elements for existing players with the newly loaded data.

 ```javascript